turgeonmaxime/turgeonmaxime.github.io/content/talks.md

   - Large Scale Change Detection Using Remote Sensing Data
     + Annual Meeting of the Statistical Society of Canada, Saskatoon SK
     + [Slides](/slides/Turgeon-SSC2025.pdf)
-  - Panel Discussion on The Role and Impact of Statistics in Industry, Public Policy, and Public Health Initiatives
+  - The Role and Impact of Statistics in Industry, Public Policy, and Public Health Initiatives (panel discussion)
     + Annual Meeting of the Statistical Society of Canada, Saskatoon SK

 ### 2024

-  - Panel Discussion on AI and Landscape Management
+  - AI and Landscape Management (panel discussion)
     + Ontario Professional Forestry Association Conference, Sault Ste.
 Marie ON

 ### 2023